rustjesus/Unity_Procedural_Level_Generator/README.md

-paste into project in a folder named "Editor" and go to tools>
+paste into project in a folder named "Editor" and go to Tools > Procedural Level Generator